-By Diana Knudson May, 2013
+By Diana Knudson December, 2013

 GET YOUR GTCC ENEWS HEADLINES EVERY MONTH IN YOUR MAILBOX!

 Are you tired of being left out of the loop?
 Need reminding about those Committee meetings?
 Want to know more about Summer Institutes and other Professional Development?
 Then subscribe to the GTCC Headline enews.
 Every month you'll receive headlines from the GTCC enews in your mailbox.
 Just send an email to

 firstname.lastname@example.org.
 Be sure to tell your co-teachers too!